psyraxaus/Prosim2GSX/memory-bank/progress.md

 - ⚠️ Extreme passenger density setting in GSX breaks boarding functionality

 ## Recently Fixed Issues
+- ✅ Fixed issues with VHF2, VHF3, CAB, and PA channels not controlling VoiceMeeter
+  - Root cause: IsXControllable() methods required process names even when using VoiceMeeter
+  - Solution: Modified these methods to work with VoiceMeeter even with empty process names
+- ✅ Fixed an issue where the code was trying to set read-only _REC datarefs
+  - Root cause: UpdateVoiceMeeterParameters method was trying to set read-only datarefs
+  - Solution: Removed the code that was trying to set these datarefs, only reading them instead
 - ✅ Fixed an issue with MSFS connection status not showing correctly in the UI despite simRunning being true
   - Root cause: Connection status events were published before the UI had subscribed to them
   - Solution: Added code to re-publish connection status events in ServiceController.ServiceLoop() method